bitwarden/terraform-provider-bitwarden-sm/docs/data-sources/secret.md

 ### Read-Only

 - `creation_date` (String) String representation of the creation date of the secret.
 - `key` (String) String representation of the `key` of the secret.
-Inside Bitwarden Secrets Manager this is called name.
+Inside Bitwarden Secrets Manager this is called "name".
 - `note` (String) String representation of the `note` of the secret inside Bitwarden Secrets Manager.
-- `organization_id` (String) String representation of the `ID` of the organization to which the secret belongs to.
+- `organization_id` (String) String representation of the `ID` of the organization to which the secret belongs.
-- `project_id` (String) String representation of the `ID` of the project to which the secret belongs to.
+- `project_id` (String) String representation of the `ID` of the project to which the secret belongs.
 If the used machine account has no read access to this project, access will not be granted.
 - `revision_date` (String) String representation of the revision date of the secret.
 - `value` (String, Sensitive) String representation of the `value` of the secret inside Bitwarden Secrets Manager.
 This attribute is sensitive.